 - In general, areas around Capture Points tend to be a more target rich environment, giving you more opportunities to kill enemies and support allies.

 - Playing in a squad provides XP bonuses.

-- Locking a continent through a Meltdown Alert awards you with up to 250 Certs.
+- You gain a 25% XP bonus during Meltdown Alerts, and winning one awards you with up to 250 Certs.